 Boca Island East

 Boca Island East was the Authority’s next acquisition.
 The apartments, built in 1960, had fallen into disrepair.
 The Department of Housing and Urban Development (HUD) foreclosed on the delinquent FHA insured mortgage and HUD agreed to sell the apartments to the Housing Authority.
 The Authority obtained private financing for improvements and HUD gave the Authority a Project Based Section 8 Assistance contract.
 The 51 units are a result of cooperation between public entity partners with the private sector.
 Today, the Housing Authority has completed its Section 8 contract and ended its relationship with HUD on this property.
-The property is and will continue to be an affordable rental property.
+The property is and will continue to be a workforce housing property.

 Section 8 Housing Choice Voucher Program.